FREE SHIPPING on orders over $75 International: over $250

 The matcha tea ceremony which is closest to what we know it to be today wasn’t invented until the late 16th century by Sen no Rikyu and was known as wabicha, which emphasizes simplicity.

-Today tea in Japan is quite different from what it was before.
-Most importantly nowadays it can be enjoyed by anyone and it is much easier to obtain tea.
-Although in modern day culture the appreciation for quality tea has somewhat subsided.
-It is easy to find lower quality bagged green tea and pre-bottled teas in on every step.
-But surprisingly it is not as easy to find quality stuff.
-Japan has slowly become a coffee culture and quality tea exists primarily within more traditional tea houses and amongst connoisseurs.
+Today, tea in Japan is quite different from what it used to be.
+Most importantly, nowadays it can be enjoyed by anyone, and tea is easy to obtain.
+Although in modern-day culture, the appreciation for quality tea has somewhat subsided.
+It is easy to find lower-quality bagged green tea and pre-bottled teas at every step.
+But surprisingly, it is not as easy to find quality stuff.
+Japan has slowly become a coffee culture, and quality tea is found primarily in more traditional tea houses and among connoisseurs.

-This is the first of a series on tea history and traditions in Japan.
+This is the first in a series on the history and traditions of tea in Japan.